bcgsc/mavis/docs/source/glossary.rst

     tracking_id
         column used to store input identifiers from the original SV calls.
 Used to track calls from the input files to the final outputs.

+    fusion_protein_hgvs
+        :class:`str` - Describes the fusion protein in HGVS notation.
+Will be None if the change is not an indel or is synonymous